For a complete copy of the 2022 ECRSA Operations Manual click here.

 - if the catcher has any part of their foot/body on the plate and the mat, the runner is out.

 - the catcher may only tag a runner to make an out at home outside of the “safety zone” between the commitment line and the safety line at home.
 Inside that zone, a tagged runner is safely awarded home plate.

-- If an injury occurs, the umpire in consultation with team captains will decide on a If an injury occurs and a player is removed from the lineup a team does not have to take an out when that player is due to hit, they will simply be scratched off the batting order.
+- If an injury occurs, the umpire in consultation with team captains will decide on if a player is removed from the lineup a team does not have to take an “out” when that player is due to hit, they will simply be scratched off the batting order.

 - A team captain may twice per game appeal a play when a call is in dispute.
 If this occurs, the umpire will call both team captains to discuss the play, and to decide a ruling.

 - There is no minimum number of innings that a player must play in the field in order to be eligible to play (as part of the batting order) during a game.